lmigueldf/doc/native/android-setup.md

 The homebrew install script will add the required NDK tools to your path.

-## Install Android Plugin for Devkit

-Devkit is the command-line tool you will use from the Game Closure DevKit to perform native builds.
-Make sure your version of devkit is up to date with `npm update -g devkit`.

 ## Generating a Keystore

 To digitally sign your game's binary file for release, you will need to